asael697/bayesforecast/README.md

 ### Automatic forecast with prophet

-Automatic prediction is posible using the *forecast* function, by default the prediction is done using Generalized additive models from the [prophet](https://facebook.github.io/prophet/docs/quick_start.html#python-api) package
+Automatic prediction is posible using the **forecast** function, by default the prediction is done using Generalized additive models from the [prophet](https://facebook.github.io/prophet/docs/quick_start.html#python-api) package.

 ``` r
 library(astsa)